claytonwramsey/www/content/blog/dumpster2.md

 I chose to solve my problems by reusing the one good idea I had in this project: abusing the visitor pattern.
 When client code calls `new_cyclic` with some constructor `f`, we can lie: instead of having the `this` pointer actually point to an allocation, we'll just pass in a garbage, dead `Gc`.
+This dead `Gc` will contain a garbage sentinel value instead of a pointer, so it doesn't actually point to a value yet.
 Then, once the value has been constructed and `f` returns, we'll use our visitor to rehydrate every dead `Gc` into a live one.
+Since we only rehydrate dead `Gc`s, containing garbage values, the client code can include other, perfectly valid `Gc`s in their returned value without anything breaking.
 This approach is sound since we can just crash the program if client code attempts to dereference a dead `Gc`.

 At first, I thought this was only possible in my single-threaded `unsync` implementation of `Gc`.
 I had assumed that malicious client code could smuggle out a reference to the value returned from `f`, making the rehydration process for `Gc`s into Undefined Behavior due to the shared-xor-borrow rule.
-Howver, the Rust type system came to save me once again: since returning a value from `f` is a move, it necessarily invalidates all borrows against the newly-constructed value.
+However, the Rust type system came to save me once again: since returning a value from `f` is a move, it necessarily invalidates all borrows against the newly-constructed value.
 Since the implementation of `Trace` expressly forbids weird pointer types from being stored in a `Gc`, it's impossible for client code to observe the rehydration process.

 ## Breadheel

 There were actually a lot of big changes to `dumpster` in the last two years!
-I have only finite energy and time, so I've only highlighted just two of the coolest ideas.
+I have only finite energy and time, so I've highlighted just two of the coolest ideas.
 I had a lot of fun implementing all this, and there's still a lot more to do!
 For instance, I want to see if I can get niche-optimization for zero-overhead `Option<Gc>` and, of course, I always want to crank out extra performance.
 But for now, I think this is a good place for `dumpster` to be: it's fast, powerful, and as always a little cute.